 As demand increases for new and improved resources, the materials used in furniture manufacturing have become increasingly diverse and innovative.
 It’s no wonder consumers spend hours picking out furniture from wood to glass, there’s no shortage of materials to choose from.
 The variety on the market today has offered the public an endless list of options to suit every purpose and design taste.

 Some commonly used fabrics for making upholstered furniture are acrylic, cotton, nylon, Polyester.
 Acrylic is a fiber with a soft wooly feeling; fair resistance to sunlight, Cotton has fair resistance to sunlight and is also an ideal fabric for everyday use furniture, Nylon helps to prevent water from sneaking through the holes between the fibers.
-Polyester has a fair resistance to water and fire as well, Rayon has high absorbency and when blended with Polyester, it makes for a great upholstery fabric.
+Polyester has fair resistance to water and fire as well, Rayon has high absorbency and when blended with Polyester, it makes for a piece of great upholstery fabric.

 Nylon, polyester, rayon, viscose and acrylic are manmade fabrics.
 They are manufactured either as 100% synthetic or are blended with natural fabrics.
 The blends have a more natural feel to them, are easier to care for and have better fall than the natural ones.
 Most of the fabrics available in the market are blends.
 Blends hold their shape and do not need much maintenance.
 They are colourfast and are washable at home.